Analysis | ‘What’s the downside for humoring him?’: A GOP official’s unintentionally revealing quote about the Trump era

 “I could have a fight over anything, and I could make it a big fight, and I could live with that,” Esper said last week in a preemptive exit interview.
 “Why?
 Who’s going to come in behind me?
 It’s going to be a real ‘yes man.’
 And then God help us.”

-Folks like Esper, Kelly, Barr and the anonymous GOP official might genuinely feel they are doing what’s best by pacifying Trump (though in Esper’s case, he overstates his reluctance to stroke Trump’s ego).
-But that pacification comes with a price, too.
+Folks like Esper, Kelly, Barr and the anonymous GOP official might genuinely believe they are doing what’s best by pacifying Trump (though in Esper’s case, he overstates his reluctance to stroke Trump’s ego).
+But that pacification comes with a price.
 Just because it’s difficult to quantify or fully grasp doesn’t mean it won’t have lasting implications.

 And feeding into the thus-far completely baseless idea that an American election was stolen — what longtime Post reporter Dan Balz has called Trump’s most blatant effort to undermine democracy — would seem to be pretty high on the things you should approach with extreme caution.